Scroll to page top

 Career Options and Progression

-This degree pathway will enable you to be a proactive problem-solver across industries and manufacturing industry giants, in transport, civil, aerospace sectors as well as high-tech companies and start-ups and smaller-scale, local enterprises, whether in production, manufacturing or their support services and administration.
+This degree pathway will enable you to be a proactive problem-solver across multiple large-scale manufacturing industries, in transport, civil, aerospace sectors as well as high-tech companies, start-ups and smaller-scale, local enterprises, whether in production, manufacturing or their support services and administration.

 Industrial engineering enables graduates to compete for a very wide range of jobs, including government positions and key roles within businesses.
 The development and evolution of information systems, productivity, sustainability and optimisation are among the topics industrial engineers consider on a daily basis in their work.